detsam/indepstate-cc/app/config/README.md

 User-facing descriptions for configuration options are stored in files named `*-settings-descriptor.json` alongside the default configs.
 Each descriptor file mirrors the structure of its corresponding config and provides metadata such as field type and a human-readable description.
+Nested objects are supported, so deeply structured configs like `pending-strategies.json` use `pending-strategies-settings-descriptor.json` to describe their inner fields.
 These descriptors are consumed by the in-app Settings panel to render editable forms.

 ## Order Card Source Configuration